top of page

 Frank C. Schultz (University of California, Berkeley, USA)

-• Examine the seven available tools executives can use to bring about change and assess how they differ in their ease of use
+• Learn about the seven available tools executives can use to bring about change and assess how they differ in their ease of use

-• Personally discover which tool or tools you have relied upon in the past
+• Discuss which tool or tools you have relied upon in the past

-• Consider alternative leadership approaches to mobilizing your organization toward its societal mission
+• Consider alternative leadership approaches to mobilizing your organization toward its mission

 Day 2